oss-review-toolkit/ort/docs/Design.md

 ### Conclusions

-While using `pip.req.parse_requirements` to parse `requirements.txt` files and using `distutils.core.setup` to parse `setup.py` files looks like an elegant solution, they cannot handle e.g. defining common includes as part of `requirements.txt` files that look like:
+While using `pip.req.parse_requirements` to parse `requirements.txt` files and using `distutils.core.setup` to parse `setup.py` files basically is an elegant solution, that approach cannot handle e.g. custom / extra index URLs defined as part of `requirements.txt` files like:

     # common requirements
     -i http://foo.bar.com/ptpi/devpi/dev/+simple/

-That is why calling `pip download` probably is the way to go to correctly determine the dependencies, even if that already downloads the dependencies at a stage where we would only need the dependency graph.
+That is why calling `pip` and inspecting the output probably is the way to go to correctly determine the dependencies, even if that already downloads the dependencies at a stage where we would only need the dependency graph.